 Prototype board and Arduino firmware are working.
 A PCB version is going to be manufactured.
 New interface is fully compatible with former KK6MK-F1EHN interface board both for connector and software remote control.
 However it has more control lines suitable for complete radiotelescope remote commands.

-While motors are being repared, we designed a telescope simulator version 2.1 with a nano PC RaspBerry Pi equipped with a 32 bits serial to parallel HAT.
+Until motors are fully repaired, we designed a telescope simulator version 2.1 with a nano PC RaspBerry Pi equipped with a 32 bits serial to parallel HAT.
 A software is simulating parabol movements by setting both 12 bits opto coders values.
 Written in C language it is using curses library for color text display.

 Interface board protype is being tested in remote control rack